FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 Chemical Name: Polychlorinated copper (II) phthalocyanine

 Properties: Phthalo Green is a transparent, cool, bright, high-intensity colour used in oil and acrylics.
 It comes from a Phthalocyanine Blue pigment where most of the hydrogen atoms have been replaced with chlorine, forming highly stable molecules.
-It has similar pigment properties and permanence to Phthalo Blue.
+It has pigment properties and permanence similar to Phthalo Blue.
 It is slow drying and excellent base colour for mixing a range of bright greens.
-Phthalo Green is considered a perfect alternative to Viridian because it is intense and mixes well, and can emphasize mineral colours in various tints.
+Phthalo Green is considered a perfect alternative to Viridian because it is intense, mixes well, and can emphasize mineral colours in various tints.
 However, its tinting strength is very high so that it can overpower other colours.
 This pigment most closely resembles the discontinued and toxic Verdigris.

 Toxicity: Phthalo Green has no significant hazards, but it contained PCBs (polychlorinated biphenyls) until 1982.